vguada/FindBounce/CONTRIBUTING.md

 running the build script.

 Script option `--install` will also install it locally to `$UserBasePacletsDirectory`.
-Option `--release` adds metadata to indicate a proper public releases.

 ### Release checklist

 The following tasks should be performed for successful release of a new public version of the package.

 * Check if all known bugs have been fixed.
 * Check if all changes in functionality since the previous release have been documented (use `git log --oneline` to refresh memory).
 * Run a full suite of automated tests.
 * Build the package along with documentation and test if installed version works ok (e.g. documentation examples).
 You can send this version to other test users for additional feedback.